Advertiser Disclosure

 We briefly discussed the benefits above, but you need to decide what you are looking to get back from a credit card.
 For example, are you looking for a card that can get you into airport lounges (like Priority Pass or Centurion lounges), give you cash-back on certain spending categories, or offer 0% APR balance transfers?

-Finding a card that matches your requirements might be more important than picking a card network.
+Finding a card that matches your requirements will usually be more important than picking a card network.

-How Do You Choose Between American Express, Visa & Mastercard?
+How Do You Choose Between American Express, Visa, and Mastercard?

-Putting this all together, there are a few important items to consider when deciding between these 3 major credit card networks.
+Putting this all together, there are a few important items to consider when deciding among these 3 major credit card networks.

-1. Credit Score — You should first check your credit and see which types of accounts you’re likely to qualify for before you apply.
-If you have good to excellent credit, you have the ability to pick your favorite network and card.
+1. Credit Score: You should first check your credit and see which types of accounts you’re likely to qualify for before you apply.
+If you have good to excellent credit, you can pick your favorite network and card.
 If your score is lower, you may need to apply for a Visa or Mastercard that will help increase your score.

-2. Where You Spend Money — If you plan on using your credit card primarily in the U.S., you won’t run into much trouble using a credit card from any of these 3 processing networks.
-However, if you plan to travel internationally, a Visa or Mastercard may be a better option since they are accepted more places.
+2. Where You Spend Money: If you plan on using your credit card primarily in the U.S., you won’t run into much trouble using a credit card from any of these 3 processing networks.
+However, if you plan to travel internationally, a Visa or Mastercard may be better, since they are accepted more places.
 In addition, you should consider that some retailers only accept cards from certain networks (like Costco only accepting Visa).

-3. Travel Rewards — As we discussed above, certain issuers have relationships with specific travel companies and travel rewards partners.
-If you have a preference for companies, you will want to pick the network that benefits you the most.
+3. Travel Rewards: As we discussed above, certain issuers have relationships with specific travel companies and travel rewards partners.
+If you have a preference for companies, pick the network that benefits you the most.

-4. Diversification — You might want to consider carrying cards from multiple credit card networks/issuers.
+4. Diversification: You might want to consider carrying cards from multiple credit card networks and issuers.
 This would be a good idea if you have run into a retailer that only accepts certain networks or if you have a problem with a particular credit card issuer cutting your credit limits or closing your accounts.

 Final Thoughts

-If most of your transactions will be made in the U.S., you shouldn’t really run into any issues with your card being accepted.
-However, if you plan to travel internationally, a Visa or Mastercard may be a better option for you.
+If most of your transactions are made in the U.S., you shouldn’t really run into any issues with your card being accepted.
+However, if you plan to travel internationally, a Visa or Mastercard may be better for you.
 At a minimum, it might be a good idea to keep cards with different networks to cover you in all circumstances.

-The information regarding the Capital One Walmart Rewards® card, and Macy’s Credit Card was independently collected by Upgraded Points and not provided nor reviewed by the issuer.
+The information regarding the Costco Anywhere Visa® Card by Citi was independently collected by Upgraded Points and not provided nor reviewed by the issuer.

 Frequently Asked Questions